ritvikbhatia/Machine-Learning/README.md

 # Machine Learning
  a folder to keep ml work safe
  <br>
- a mix all different experiments I did while learning machine learning for the first time
+ a mix all different experiments I did while learning machine learning for the first time.